Highsnobiety

 Your Highsnobiety privacy settings have blocked this Tiktok.

-Perhaps this is the result of widespread tabi acceptance or a squashed footwear suited to a post-balletcore world, but there's a clear hunger for something flat, flashy, and freaky.
+Perhaps this was born of widespread tabi acceptance or because footwear has been squashed to meet the taste of our post-balletcore world, but there's a clear hunger for something flat, flashy, and freaky.

-I'm seeing Vibram's ballet flat-style toe shoes making waves in fashion-forward New York, for instance.
+I'm seeing Vibram's ballet flat-style toe shoes making waves in fashion-forward New York, for instance, even being worn by street-style types attending the global fashion weeks.
+They even hit the runway for Coperni SS25.
 Rosalía-approved designer Zoe Gustavia Anna Whalen recently called them "the future."

 A pretty far cry from the VFF's formerly frosty reception.
-It makes you wonder: What ma toe shoes so upsetting in the first place?
+It makes you wonder: What made toe shoes so upsetting in the first place?

 "This 'original' body image with 'toe feet' instead of 'amputated hooves' is what evokes a strong sentiment," suggest Dirk, the VFF superfan.
 "For some, evidently, the confrontation between their corrupted body image and nature is 'too much.'
 For more open-minded people, it evokes curiosity and wonder."